Deputy Chris Dickerson: Dedicated family man, undisputed hero

 CARTHAGE, Texas — Those who swear an oath to protect and serve are charged with an awesome responsibility.
 Those who take that responsibility to heart are nothing less than heroes.

-Born in January of 1991, Dickerson is a 2009 graduate of Carthage High School.
-In his senior year, he helped lead the Bulldogs to a state championship over Celina in 2008.
+Born in January 1991, Dickerson was a 2009 graduate of Carthage High School.
+During his senior year in 2008, he helped lead the Bulldogs to a state championship over Celina.

 Upon graduation, Dickerson joined the United States Army, serving as an avionic technician.
 Specifically, Dickerson's job was to ensure the Army's fleet of planes and aviation equipment were safe for use.